Privacy Policy

 • Data controller: Burges Salmon LLP, One Glass Wharf, Bristol BS2 0ZX.

-• Our EU/EEA branch: Burges Salmon IP Ireland Limited, a wholly owned subsidiary of Burges Salmon LLP, registered in Ireland under company number 680701 and whose registered office is at The Greenway 112-114 St Stephen's Green, Dublin 2.
+• Our EU/EEA branch: Burges Salmon IP Ireland Limited, a wholly owned subsidiary of Burges Salmon LLP, acts as our EU/EEA representative under Article 27 of the EU GDPR.
+It is registered in Ireland under company number 680701 and its registered office is at The Greenway, 112-114 St Stephen’s Green, Dublin 2.

 1.4 This Policy may change from time to time and, if it does, the up-to-date version will always be available on our website and becomes effective immediately.